Provides the date and time of the first (oldest) available measurement value from a HistoryBase ring buffer.

 HistoryBaseFile |

-Path to the ring buffer file to be read.
+String with the path of the ring buffer file to be read.
 Permitted data structures are Scalar value.
 Supported data types are String (file name). |

 TraceGroup |